 Measles is caused by Measles morbillivirus, a virus in the paramyxoviridae family.
-According to the Centers for Disease Control and Prevention (CDC) the virus lives in the nose and throat mucus of an infected person.
+According to the CDC, the measles virus settles in the nose and throat mucus of an infected person.
 When a person infected with the virus coughs, sneezes or exhales, the virus becomes airborne and can spread to other people.

-Symptoms & diagnosis
+Symptoms and diagnosis

-According to Marty, most cases of the measles have some combination of cough, runny nose, red eyes, high fever and tiny white to blueish spots in the mouth, said Dr. Aileen M. Marty, a professor of infectious diseases at Florida International University's Herbert Wertheim College of Medicine in Miami.
-As the infection progresses, the characteristic red rash.
-The measles rash is very easily identifiable.
-It typically looks like large, red, flat splotches on the skin.
-The patient may also have a dry cough.
+Most cases of measles cause some combination of cough, runny nose, red eyes, high fever and tiny white to bluish spots in the mouth, said Dr. Aileen M. Marty, a professor of infectious diseases at Florida International University's Herbert Wertheim College of Medicine in Miami.
+As the infection progresses, the characteristic red rash will develop.
+The rash typically looks like large, red, flat splotches on the skin.

 Almost all cases require treatment by a doctor.
-"This is a disease where complications are common — complications such as ear infection (acute otitis media), diarrhea and dehydration, pneumonia, encephalitis, and even death," Marty told Live Science.
-"In the United States, one to three of every 1,000 infected persons will die from its complications — which is better than in the Third World where as many as two to 15 per 100 infected persons die from measles and its complications."
+"This is a disease where complications are common — complications such as ear infection (acute otitis media), diarrhea and dehydration, pneumonia, encephalitis and even death," Marty told Live Science.
+"In the United States, one to three of every 1,000 infected persons will die from [measles] complications — which is better than in the Third World, where as many as two to 15 per 100 infected persons die from measles and its complications."

 Young children are much more susceptible to the virus.
 According to the Mayo Clinic, measles kills 100,000 people a year, most under the age of 5.
 Pregnant women and those with a compromised immune system are also at risk of severe complications.